danyuchn/GMAT-score-report-analysis/README.md

 ## Important Notes

-1. The IRT simulation tool uses difficulty parameters (b) within a range of -2 to +2 and a simulated question bank of 1000 randomly distributed items.
+1. The IRT simulation tool (`irt-simulation-tool.ipynb`) uses difficulty parameters (b) within a range of -2 to +2 and a simulated question bank of 1000 randomly distributed items.
 These parameters can be customized but are intended only for simulation purposes.
 The actual difficulty range and question bank size used in the official GMAT exam are proprietary information.

-2. Theta (θ) estimates should be interpreted cautiously.
+2. Theta (θ) estimates from the `.ipynb` simulation tool should be interpreted cautiously.
 Focus on relative values and patterns of change rather than absolute numbers.

-3. The plain text report generated by `GeneratePlainTextReport_WithColorInfo` can be input into a Large Language Model (LLM) for further analysis and personalized recommendations.
+3. The plain text report generated by `GeneratePlainTextReport_WithColorInfo` (from the Excel VBA tool) can be input into a Large Language Model (LLM) for further analysis and personalized recommendations.
 4. The official GMAT exam includes unscored experimental questions (with variable quantity and positions).
-The IRT simulation tool assumes all questions are scored by default.
+The IRT simulation tool (`irt-simulation-tool.ipynb`) assumes all questions are scored by default.

-5. For optimal analysis results, combine this toolset with:
+5. For optimal analysis results when using the manual workflow tools, combine this toolset with:
    * The test-taker's specific recollections of individual questions
    * Practice test reviews with detailed error analysis
    * Recent practice data (from 2-4 weeks before the exam) if the above information is unavailable

+(For important notes specific to the **Interactive GMAT Score Diagnosis Platform**, please see its dedicated section above.)

 ## Contributing